-The omnipresence of electrical appliances in everyday life is cause for concern.
+The omnipresence of electrical devices in everyday life is a source of concern.
 To date, no scientific study has been able to demonstrate harmful effects due to non-ionizing electromagnetic fields.
-Some studies have revealed statistical correlations, without however being able to explain the link between cause and effect.
-If in doubt, apply the precautionary principle.
+Some studies have revealed statistical correlations, however they have not been able to explain the link between cause and effect.
+In case of doubt, the precautionary principle should be applied.

 What is an electromagnetic field?

 An electromagnetic field is the zone of influence created by the waves from an electric field and a magnetic field.

 Together, the two types of waves form waves (oscillations) which are invisible to the naked eye that move steadily and alternately in the environment.

 The electromagnetic field waves are measured based on:

 - the Hertz frequency (number of oscillations carried out by the wave in 1 second)

 - the wavelength (distance between the top of a wave and the top of the next wave).

 The wavelength is inversely proportional to the frequency: the higher the frequency the shorter the wavelength.

 The lower the frequency, the more distinct the electric and magnetic fields.